WLLC Placement Test FAQ's | World Languages, Literatures, & Cultures

 I accepted my credits and they have not been posted to my transcript.
 What do I do?

-First, make sure you signed for your credits during the in-person test or accepted your credits by email after the remote test.
+First, make sure you accepted and signed for your credits during the in-person test.
+If you took the test online/remotely during the Fall 2023 semester or prior, you recieved an email to your UNT email address with your test results after finishing the exam.
 Credits are not automatically posted without your confirmation.
 If you did not confirm that you wanted your credits on test day, email worldlanguages@unt.edu with your UNT ID number and let us know you need your credits.

 If you did accept your credits, wait 4-6 weeks from the day you accepted for your credits to be processed.
 Several UNT departments are responsible for processing credit by examination, and processing times may be longer during busy periods in the semester.